andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/core.md

 }
 ```

 Create a template-container and connect it to the array with `v-for`.
-Track index and save the it on click to the `selectedRestaurant` variable.
-Also change the `currentScreen` to `details` to take users to a different view:
+Track the index and save it to the `selectedRestaurant` variable on click.
+Change the `currentScreen` to `details` to take users to a different view:

 ```html {2,4}
 <div class="flex flex-wrap px-4 pt-3">